Keeping Up With Joneses Calculator

 Reframing Status Spending Decisions

 The calculator's lifetime figure reframes individual purchase decisions.
 A 2,000 status upgrade becomes visible not as 2,000 cost but as 4,400 in 20-year economic impact including opportunity cost.
 This reframing often shifts the decision threshold for status upgrades without requiring an explicit rule or budget.
-Many users report that running the calculator once meaningfully changes spending patterns across subsequent months because the lifetime cost remains mentally available during purchase decisions.
+Some users report that running the calculator once meaningfully changes spending patterns across subsequent months because the lifetime cost remains mentally available during purchase decisions.

-Common Status Spending Audit Mistakes
+Patterns Commonly Observed in Status Spending Audit

 Denying that any spending is status-driven (almost all households have some pattern).
 Rationalising specific categories as necessary quality differences when honest assessment suggests status signalling.
 Focusing on obvious luxury (designer labels) while missing subtle patterns (mid-range upgrades from functional alternatives).
 Treating lifestyle inflation as permanent lifestyle rather than reversible pattern.
 Not quantifying the cumulative effect.
 Running the calculator once and not updating as patterns change.
 The calculator provides the math; sustained awareness of lifetime cost supports more deliberate spending decisions.

-Spending $10,000/year on status signaling totals $200,000.00 over 20 years years.
+Spending $10,000/year on status signaling totals 200,000.00 over 20 years years.

 Inputs